-- In order to be considered highly-qualified and eligible for further allocation award consideration, an application had to achieve in Phase 1: (i) an aggregate score of at least 60 points in each of the two scored application sections; and (ii) an aggregate Base Score (without including priority points) of at least 126.5 points.
-Thus, for example, an application with a section score of 60 in the Business Strategy application section combined with a score of 58 in the Community Outcomes application section would not be considered highly-qualified and therefore, would not receive further consideration. - In accordance with the NOAA, section V.C.1, highly-qualified Applicants were ranked in descending order based on their aggregate scores under the Business Strategy and Community Outcomes application sections, inclusive of half of the priority points, and forwarded to an Allocation Recommendation Panel (the Panel) comprised of CDFI Fund staff. - For each highly-qualified application sent to the Panel, panelists reviewed application materials, including the Management Capacity, Capitalization Strategy, and Information Regarding Previous Awards sections, which were not scored in Phase 1.
-The Panel also reviewed information related to prior Allocations (e.g. ATS, CIIS, etc.), if applicable.
-In determining their award recommendation, Panelists considered, among other things: any panel issues noted by the Phase 1 reviewers; its capacity to make and monitor NMTC investments; the Applicant's track record of providing loans and/or equity investments; the existence of notable relationships and how such relationships will create benefits (i.e. cost savings, lower fees) for unaffiliated endusers; the reasonableness of projected community development outcomes for Low-Income Communities (LICs), LIC residents, and/or Low-Income Persons; the Applicant's investment decisions aligning with community priorities; the financial health and fee/compensation structure of the Applicant; the distribution of benefits among the investor, CDE and QALICB; and the Applicant's track record of raising QEIs.
-Panelists also considered the consistency of the Applicant's past NMTC activities with prior Allocation applications (if applicable), proposed commitments to provide QLICIs in Non-Metropolitan Counties and engage in innovative activities.
-The Panel recommended Allocation awards of \$7.0 billion, the total amount of allocation authority available for the NMTC Program for the combined CY 2015 - CY 2016 Allocation round, among the highly-qualified Applicants.
-In making recommendations for an Allocation award, panelists were not required to reach consensus and could recommend an Allocation award amount up to the maximum amount requested by the Applicant. - The CDFI Fund also reviewed a variety of compliance, eligibility, due diligence and regulatory matters including, among other things, whether: (i) an Applicant or its Affiliates that have been awarded funds through other CDFI Fund programs were compliant with the Award requirements and disbursement eligibility requirements; (ii) prior-year Allocatees successfully issued the minimum requisite amount of QEIs from prior NMTC Program Awards, as specified in the NOAA; (iii) prior-year Allocatees were compliant with the requirements of past Allocation Agreements; (iv)

-for regulated financial institutions, consideration of information from the Applicant's primary federal regulator; and (v) information related to the Assurances and Certifications section of the Application.
-As specified in the NOAA, point deductions were applied in the case of prior CDFI Fund Awardees and Allocatees (or its Affiliates) that failed to meet reporting deadlines in either of the past two fiscal years.
+- In order to be considered highly-qualified and eligible for further allocation award consideration, an application had to achieve in Phase 1: (i) an aggregate score of at least 60 points in each of the two scored application sections; and (ii) an aggregate Base Score (excluding priority points) of at least 126.5 points.
+Thus, for example, an application with a section score of 60 in the Business Strategy application section combined with a score of 58 in the Community Outcomes application section would not be considered highly-qualified and therefore, would not receive further consideration. - Of the highly-qualified Applicants, those that were most highly ranked were considered for an allocation.
+In accordance with the NOAA, section V.C.1, highly-qualified Applicants were ranked in descending order based on their aggregate scores under the Business Strategy and Community Outcomes application sections, inclusive of half of the priority points, and forwarded to an Allocation Recommendation Panel (the Panel) comprised of CDFI Fund staff. - For each highly-qualified application sent to the Panel, panelists reviewed application materials, including the Management Capacity, Capitalization Strategy, and Information Regarding Previous Awards sections, which were not scored in Phase 1.
+The Panel also reviewed information related to prior Allocations (e.g. data from the CDFI Fund's Allocation Tracking System, Community Investment Impact System, audited financial statements, etc.), if applicable.
+In determining their award recommendation, Panelists considered, among other things: any issues noted by the Phase 1 reviewers; the Applicant's capacity to deploy and monitor NMTC investments; the Applicant's track record of providing loans and/or equity investments; the existence of notable relationships and how such relationships will create benefits (i.e. cost savings, lower fees) for unaffiliated end-users; whether clear and meaningful community outcomes are likely to occur. based on the pipeline, including the Applicant's ability to track community outcomes; the Applicant's investment decisions aligning with community priorities; the financial health and fee/compensation structure of the Applicant; the distribution of benefits among the investor, Community Development Entity (CDE) and Qualified Active Low-Income Community Business (QALICB); and the Applicant's track record of raising QEIs.
+Panelists also considered the consistency of the Applicant's past NMTC activities with prior Allocation applications (if applicable), as well as Applicant's proposed commitments to provide Qualified Low-Income Community Investments (QLICIs) in Non-Metropolitan Counties and engage in innovative activities.
+The Panel recommended Allocation awards totaling \$3.5 billion, the total amount of allocation authority available for the NMTC Program for the CY 2017 Allocation round.
+In making recommendations for an Allocation award, panelists were not required to reach consensus and could recommend an Allocation award amount up to the maximum amount requested by the Applicant. - The CDFI Fund also reviewed a variety of compliance, eligibility, due diligence and regulatory matters including, among other things: (i) whether an Applicant or its Affiliates that have been awarded funds through other CDFI Fund programs were compliant with the Award requirements and disbursement eligibility requirements; (ii) whether prior-year Allocatees successfully issued the minimum requisite amount of QEIs from prior NMTC Allocations, as specified in the NOAA; (iii) whether prior-year Allocatees were compliant with the requirements of past Allocation Agreements; (iv) for regulated financial institutions, information from the Applicant's primary federal regulator; and (v) information related to the Assurances and Certifications section of the application.
+As specified in the NOAA, point deductions were applied in the case of prior CDFI Fund Awardees and Allocatees (or their Affiliates) that failed to meet reporting deadlines since the last application round.